 As a modern and vibrant building society, we believe in offering choice through our enhanced digital mortgage and savings platforms which augment our province-wide branch network.
 Whichever channel our Members choose, we can guarantee that they can speak directly to one of our highly skilled staff members who are on hand to respond to customer queries in real time.

-2022 Highlights:
+2023 Highlights:

-- 2022 marked the beginning of an ambitious and exciting growth phase for the Society, where we launched our online savings portal, created dedicated Business Development roles aligned to three defined business regions, and re-engineered our mortgage application process supported by a new central Underwriting team.
-The launch of the online savings portal offers our Members greater choice in how they interact with us by giving them access to their savings accounts from the comfort of their own homes. - A return to face-to-face mortgage appointments and the introduction of video appointments has once again provided our Members with the choice of meeting in person or remotely with our experienced mortgage advisors across our branch network. - Increased provision of support to Members, particularly vulnerable customers experiencing financial difficulties. - Investment in branch specialist training, supported by our renewed engagement with NOW, the social enterprise behind the 'Just a Minute' initiative, enhances our ability to tailor our approach to specific Member needs. - Our participation at the Self Build Show which was an opportunity for us to share our expertise on helping people with their finances whilst building their own home. - The publication and promotion of the Northern Ireland Quarterly House Price Index in partnership with Ulster University and the NI Housing Executive which provided our Members, potential customers and the business community with ongoing insights into the local housing market.
+- 2023 was the second year of an ambitious and exciting growth phase for the Society.
+We continued to develop our Online Savings Portal, embedded dedicated business development roles aligned to three defined business regions, and re-engineered our mortgage application process to support our central underwriting team.
+Our Online Savings Portal offers our Members greater choice in how they interact with us by giving them access to their savings accounts from the comfort of their own homes. - The introduction of an online appointment booking system to augment face-to-face mortgage appointments and video appointments has once again provided our Members with the choice of meeting in person or remotely with our experienced mortgage advisors across our branch network. - Increased provision of support to Members, particularly vulnerable customers experiencing financial difficulties.
+We also signed up to the Mortgage Charter to provide Members in short term financial difficulty greater flexibility. - Investment in branch specialist training, supported by our renewed engagement with NOW, the social enterprise behind the 'Just a Minute' initiative, enhances our ability to tailor our approach to specific Member needs. - Our participation at the Self Build Show which was an opportunity for us to share our expertise on helping people with their finances whilst building their own home. - The publication and promotion of the Northern Ireland Quarterly House Price Index in partnership with Ulster University and the NI Housing Executive which provided our Members, potential customers and the business community with ongoing insights into the local housing market.